-Special thanks to the following people for their diligent work in making this project a reality: To Anna Demme, Tim Ehrhart, and Olivia Daugherty for creating the scores.
+Special thanks to the following people for their diligent work in making this project a reality:

+To Anna Demme, Tim Ehrhart, Olivia Daugherty, and Bobby Fisco for creating the scores.

 To Kendra Sandford, Dave Murray, Elisabeth Adams, and Miriam Homer for their contributions to the histories.

-To Craig Sandford and Ruth Greene for playing the piano so well.
+To Craig Sandford, Ruth Greene, and Courtney Brooke for playing the piano so well.
+To Isaac Demme for his insights and expertise in bringing this project to fruition on many levels.

-Copyright © 2017 by Steven P. Demme
+First Edition Copyright © 2017 by Steven P. Demme Second Edition Copyright © 2025 by Steven P. Demme

-All Scripture quotations are from The Holy Bible, English Standard Version[®] (ESV[®]), copyright ©2001 by Crossway, a publishing ministry of Good News Publishers.
+All Scripture quotations are from The Holy Bible, English Standard Version® (ESV®), copyright ©2001 by Crossway, a publishing ministry of Good News Publishers.
 Used by permission.
 All rights reserved.